-- Developing and implementing a tree management program that, for example, includes such criteria as: - Identifying trees that represent a significant consequence if they fail. - Ensuring that trees in high use areas are regularly inspected for hazards that could pose a risk to public safety. - Ensuring that trees are routinely pruned with the aim of protecting public utilities, enhancing public safety and amenity, and improving or maintaining tree health and facilitating pedestrian and vehicle movements. - iv.
+- a.
+Developing and implementing a tree management program that, for example, includes such criteria as: - i.
+Identifying trees that represent a significant consequence if they fail. - Ensuring that trees in high use areas are regularly inspected for hazards that could pose a risk to public safety. - iii.
+Ensuring that trees are routinely pruned with the aim of protecting public utilities, enhancing public safety and amenity, and improving or maintaining tree health and facilitating pedestrian and vehicle movements. - iv.
 Complying with approved fire management strategies and plans. - v.
 Complying with relevant Australian standards. - Establishing an effective maintenance program and arboricultural work practices that address issues relating to risk, health and replacement of trees.
 The maintenance program may, for example include such criteria as:

+SOUTHERN Council Policy DRAFT VERSION 3

+MIDLANDS COUNCIL MANAGEMEN IT OF TREES ON COUNCIL LAND POLICY

 Approved by: DRAFT V3

-Approved date: Insert date

-Review date: Insert date
+Approved date: Review date: Insert date

-- Identifying trees of significance. - Adhering to a replacement tree strategy planned and reactive. - iii.
+- i.
+Identifying trees of significance. - ii.
+Adhering to a replacement tree strategy planned and reactive. - iii.
 Giving priority in pruning to trees in areas of high public use, such as streets, car parks, shopping areas and picnic areas.
 This may include carrying out formative pruning of young trees in the first five years following planting, removing or reducing multiple leaders on young trees when they are considered a potential future hazard, pruning trees to avoid interference with power lines, street signs, street lights and other services or removing lower branches up to a height of 3 to 5 metres in order to give clear pedestrian and traffic access and clear sight lines, particularly for vehicles entering and leaving driveways, or approaching intersections. - Adhering in pruning to Australian Standards (AS/NZ 4373).